postse/DidLiquidWin/README.md

+##Update: This won "Best use of Liquipedia API" for the LiquidHacks Hackathon

 # Did Liquid Win?

 Imagine that you’re coming home from a long day of work, and you want to see if your favorite Liquid team won without having to scroll through Twitter and go through a website like HLTV.
 Or maybe you’re just a hardcore Liquid fan who wants to see how the Liquid teams are doing in the esports you’re a little less familiar with.
 Whatever the case may be, our website answers a simple but practical question - Did Liquid Win?
 It’s a question that fans like us ask frequently, and one that our project answers as quickly as possible.